-The taige style was characterized by a solemn and elegant language, and graceful yet natural.
-Most poems written in this style were used to celebrate the Ming dynasty, the authority and benevolence of its rulers.
+The taige style was characterized by a solemn and elegant language, and graceful yet natural diction.
+Most poems written in this style were used to celebrate the Ming dynasty, and the authority and benevolence of its rulers.
 In this sense, it was a kind of propaganda literature.
 In some poems, auspicious signs were described that bolstered the legitimacy of the Yongle Emperor, who was actually a usurper of the throne of his nephew.
-At the same time the writings reflected the economic advancement and the political stabilization and normalization of the fifteenth century.
+At the same time the writings reflected the economic advancement and the political stabilization and normalization of the dynasty during the early fifteenth century.

-As one would not expect from this "balanced and graceful" (pingzheng yongrong 平正雍容) type of literature, taige writings kept to a natural style (ziran chunzheng 自然醇正) and did without chiseling out extravagant wording.
-This would express the true side of Heaven's intentions (tian qu zhi zhen 天趣之真), and in such a sincere language even later generations would recognize the brilliant and peaceful character of the age.
+As one would not expect from this "balanced and graceful" (pingzheng yongrong 平正雍容) type of literature, taige-style poems kept to a natural style (ziran chunzheng 自然醇正), and did so without chiseling out extravagant wordings.
+This method was believed to express the genuine character of Heaven's intentions (tian qu zhi zhen 天趣之真).
+The poems were written in such a sincere language that even later generations would recognize the brilliant and peaceful nature of the age.
 Even official documents (yingzhi 應制) were written in that style.

-In the long run, the taige style proved without influence, due to its uninspiring, shallow, and insubstantial character, even if it showed reliable standards (fadu 法度) was "without faults" (wu ci 無疵).
-A group of poets and essay writers, the so-called Earlier Seven Masters (qian qi zi 前七子) — inspired by the Chaling poet group (Chaling shipai 茶陵詩派), rebelled against this unhasty and overloaded (tanhuan chenta 嘽緩沉沓) style and created their own idea of writing poetry, by taking Han and Tang period works as paradigms.
+In the long run, the taige style proved without influence, due to its uninspiring, shallow, and insubstantial character, even if it showed reliable standards (fadu 法度) and was "without flaws" (wu ci 無疵).
+A group of poets and essay writers, the so-called Earlier Seven Masters (qian qi zi 前七子) — inspired by the Chaling poet group (Chaling shipai 茶陵詩派) - rebelled against the solemn and overloaded (tanhuan chenta 嘽緩沉沓) style of taige lyrucs and created their own idea of writing poetry, by taking Han- 漢 (206 BCE-220 CE) and Tang-period works as paradigms.